debovema/ansible_setup/README.md

 ## Usage

-The playbook is designed to be used on a localhost via `ansible-playbook` for the workstation playbook or remotely on hosts from an inventory for the server playbook.
+The playbooks are designed to be used on a localhost via `ansible-playbook` for the workstation playbook or remotely on hosts from an inventory for the server playbook.

 ### Requirements